vilroi/arm-cheat/thumb.md

 While ARM uses 4 bytes for each instruction, thumb only uses 2 bytes.

-The reduction of instruction size leads to less memory usage, but has the disadvantage of not being able to use all of the instructions available.
+The reduction of instruction size leads to less memory usage, but has the disadvantage of not being able to use all of the instructions.

 (In reality there are probably many other pros and cons.
 I will research them some time in the future.)